Donor Recognition: When and How to Appreciate Your Supporters

 1. Call your donors

 This is a simple, yet effective, donor recognition idea.
 Hearing a real voice over the phone helps build connections and establish trust.
-To make this idea happen, try mobilizing volunteers to call donors.
+To make this idea happen, try mobilizing volunteers to call and thank donors for their gifts.

-For an even more impactful approach, consider getting your board members or the leadership members to place the calls.
+For an even more impactful approach, get your board members or leadership members to place the calls.
 Be mindful of your board members’ schedules and only have them do this once or twice a year, calling 15-20 donors each.

-To make this process as efficient and as smooth as possible, schedule some donor thank-you phone calls into your team’s calendar every week or organize a thank-a-thon, an office “donor calling” event where you can spend a whole day calling donors to thank them.
+Schedule some donor appreciation phone calls into your team’s calendar every week.
+Or, organize a thank-a-thon – an office “donor calling” event where you can spend an entire day calling donors to thank them.

 2. Create a “thank you” video

 Nonprofits usually associate this donor recognition idea with the end of the year.
-However, videos are impactful in a way that emails and letters aren’t.
-They help donors connect to the volunteers/staff/beneficiaries more powerfully.
+However, videos are impactful because they help donors connect to the volunteers/staff/beneficiaries more powerfully.

-Furthermore, videos are generally quite shareable, which helps with distributing them and publicly appraising your donors (if that’s what you intend to do).
+Plus, videos are generally quite shareable, which helps with distributing them and publicly appreciating your donors (if that’s what you intend to do).
 Chances are, you have someone on your team in possession of a good-quality camera (in fact, some phone cameras will do the trick) and someone who has basic video editing knowledge.

-The options with this idea are endless.
+The options with this donor appreciation gift idea are endless.
 Get your creative juices flowing!
 The only “must” is to thank your donors.
 The rest is optional.

 3. Write a “thank you” letter

-Although videos and phone calls generally create a more personal connection between your nonprofit and your donors, sometimes letters can provide a personal, yet professional touch when thanking your donor.
+Although videos and phone calls generally create a more personal connection between your nonprofit and your donors, sometimes letters can provide a personal yet professional touch when thanking donors for their gifts.
 Sometimes, letters are preferable or more achievable given the size of your nonprofit’s donor base.

 Although handwritten letters add a more personal touch to your donor recognition, especially in today’s digital age, sometimes handwriting all of your letters simply isn’t feasible.
 In case you’re running against the clock, create a heartfelt email “thank you”.